near/docs/docs/hackathon/startup-guide.md

 });
 ```

 The call to `loadContract` is actually making an object with your functions that gets assigned to the `window.contract` variable so later on you can call `window.contract.myFunction`.
-Note that `window` is often already in scope so you can just call `contract.myFunction`.
+Note that `window` is always in scope so you can just call `contract.myFunction`.

 ### 3. How do I save data to the blockchain?